typekpb/wtfc/README.md

     Functional arguments:
-    -i, --interval=SECONDS   set the check interval to SECONDS (default is 1) -s, --status=NUMBER      set the expected COMMAND exit status to NUMBER (defualt is 0) -t, --timeout=SECONDS    set the timeout to SECONDS (zero for no timeout)
+    -i, --interval=SECONDS   set the check interval to SECONDS (default is 1) -s, --status=NUMBER      set the expected COMMAND exit status to NUMBER (default is 0) -t, --timeout=SECONDS    set the timeout to SECONDS (zero for no timeout)

     Logging and info arguments: